How to Incorporate in Alaska Vs. How to Start a Alaska LLC

 What is the Alaska Biennial Report?

-Most states have you submit an annual report, but Alaska simplifies the paperwork by only requiring that businesses turn in a biennial report.
-The purpose of Alaska’s report is to keep your business records up-to-date with the state, which allows creditors and other interested parties to look up your business address in case they need to contact you.
-The IRS also uses this information to track the payment of your company’s taxes.
+The purpose of Alaska’s report is to keep your business records up to date with the state, which allows creditors and other interested parties to look up your business address in case they need to contact you.
+The IRS also uses this information to track the payment of your LLC’s taxes.
+Most states ask for an annual report, but Alaska saves you some paperwork and money by only requiring a report every two years.

-You can file your LLC’s biennial report online at Alaska’s Division of Corporations, Business and Professional Licensing website.
-You can also file your report by mail or in person and pay with cash, check, or credit card.
+You can file your LLC’s Biennial Report through the Business and Commercial Services Division website.
+You can also file your report by mail or in person.

 Mail your Biennial Report to: